dotnet/docs-maui/docs/user-interface/controls/boxview.md

 > [!NOTE]
 > A `BoxView` can also be a child of an `AbsoluteLayout`.
 In this case, both the location and size of the `BoxView` are set using the `LayoutBounds` attached bindable property.

+A `BoxView` can also be sized to resemble a line of a specific width and thickness.